ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 >
 > It is important to ensure that all of your applications are deployed using EcoDynos and that you do not have more than a single Heroku Postgres add-on in your account, or you will be billed by Heroku.

-Ensure your plan indicates that you will be charged a maximum of $5.00/month, then select the **Submit Order Form** button after you have confirmed your applications are all using the EcoDynos plan, that this is your first Heroku Postgres add-on, and that you have no other add-ons attached to your account.
+Ensure your plan indicates that you will be charged a maximum of $5.00/month then select the **Submit Order Form** button.

 Heroku Postgres will enter a provisioning state which may take a few moments to complete.